MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 - **Block their outbound caller ID** You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-- **Bloque de su identificador de autor de la llamada entrante** Puede bloquear un usuario de recibir identificador de autor de la llamada en las llamadas entrantes de RTC.
+- **Bloquear la identificación de llamadas entrantes** Puede bloquear a un usuario para que no reciba la identificación de llamadas en las llamadas RTC entrantes.

 > [!IMPORTANT]
 > Las llamadas de emergencia siempre envían el número de teléfono de los usuarios (identificador de llamada).